samwincott/Portfolio-balancer/README.md

-# Lazy Allocator
+# Portfolio balancer

-Lazy Allocator is a Python program for allocating savings to a fixed portfolio.
+Portfolio balancer is a Python program for allocating savings to a fixed portfolio.
 For example saving £100 a month to a defined portfolio such as 60% equities and 40% bonds.
 If those are represented by multiple trackers, each of a different price, it may not be clear how to allocate the £100 a month to each fund; especially as the prices of each will fluctuate over time.

 This program scrapes pricing data from [Morningstar](morningstar.co.uk).
 An example is [Vanguard emerging markets](http://www.morningstar.co.uk/uk/funds/snapshot/snapshot.aspx?id=F000003VEA).
+Take the ID from the URL to construct the portfolio JSON file.

 ## Usage
 ```text